andreyuhai/botinsta/README.md

 As you can see we need to provide the query\_id (query\_hash) and end\_cursor (the same as `after`) in the link.

-We get the above parameters with the help of methods in the module [Pages]() below:
+We get the above parameters with the help of methods in the module [Pages](https://www.rubydoc.info/github/andreyuhai/botinsta/master/Pages).

+The rest is just doing the same controls in a loop to like, follow & unfollow (just for now).

+TODO: More detailed explanation will be here.

 ## Documentation